 The Palettes section displays the palettes in the palette list of the selected layer.
-You can move these palettes into the Whole Palette Overrides section to reorder them.
+You can move these palettes into the W hole Palette Overrides section to reorder them.
 If you have cloned palettes, the higher one in the list will override the others.
 This is useful for overriding the clone palette ordering set in the scene through the Colour view.

-You can load additional palettes in the palette list from either your project, by clicking on The Palette 😂 button, or your computer by clicking on the Browse 📁 button.
+You can load additional palettes in the palette list from either your project, by clicking on The Palette list from either your project, by clicking on The Palette button, or your computer by clicking on the Browse button.

-- The Palette 🚱 button allows you to load a palette contained within the project hierarchy (Environment, Job, Scene and Elements). - The Browse button allows you to load a palette located outside the project hierarchy, anywhere on your system or server.
+- The Palette 🝪 button allows you to load a palette contained within the project hierarchy (Environment, Jbb, Scene and Elements). - The Browse button allows you to load a palette located outside the project hierarchy, anywhere on your system or server.
 If you link to a palette outside of your project, you will be prompted with the following warning message: